nodejs/node-addon-api/README.md

-As node-addon-api's core mission is to expose the plain C Node-API as C++ wrappers, tools that facilitate n-api/node-addon-api providing more convenient patterns on developing a Node.js add-ons with n-api/node-addon-api can be published to NPM as standalone packages.
+As node-addon-api's core mission is to expose the plain C Node-API as C++ wrappers, tools that facilitate n-api/node-addon-api providing more convenient patterns for developing a Node.js add-on with n-api/node-addon-api can be published to NPM as standalone packages.
 It is also recommended to tag such packages with `node-addon-api` to provide more visibility to the community.